ASM-Advised-Projects/rasm-software/src/README.md

-Holds all C++ source files.
-See the top-level README for a description of each subsystem.
-The manage.hpp file defines the main method for the program that runs the RASM.
+Nearly all of the code is in the headers file.
+The four cpp files defined here are each for their own programs.

+* rasm_main_app.cpp
+This is the program that operates the RASM, with all of its usual functions, in a hospital environment.

+* local_shell_app.cpp

+* system_modeling_app.cpp

+* camera_calibration_app.cpp